nimbly-dev/school-projects/README.md

   9. Add Process-payment Servlet
   10. Bug on confirm-order.jsp where reloading the page will cause to insert again the cart-items data to db
   11. Disposal of Cart-items upon successful order.
+  12. Possible security vulnerability on credit card validation (Need a safer way of validating or double cleaning the input on server side)

 0.42: